 A finance clause is put in place for those who need to borrow to fund their purchase.
 A lender will normally be able to arrange your finance within 14 Days (10 business days).

 An offer that is unconditional will carry more weight with the vendor so it is worth considering this if you are in a multiple offer situation and a position of not needing finance or only a small amount.

-Josh Bartlett is our Loan Market representative and is available 7 days a week to provide you with the most up to date details on the loan that will best suit you.
-Even if you have pre-approval from a lender, Josh can give you some great advice at no charge to you.
+Mark De Martino is our Loan Market representative and is available 7 days a week to provide you with the most up to date details on the loan that will best suit you.
+Even if you have pre-approval from a lender, Mark can give you some great advice at no charge to you.